bhasling/goa/README.md

 Gmail has the concept of a thread.
 A thread is a list of email messages that have the same subject text.
 A thread is created when someone replies to an email or sends a new message with the same subject line as a previous email.
-Normally, in labels are applied to threads and viewed in the GMail UI as threads.
+Normally labels are applied to threads and viewed in the GMail UI as threads.